 Shopify Markets Dashboard Overview

-The Shopify Markets dashboard helps you manage your marketplaces and products efficiently.
+The Shopify Markets dashboard helps you manage your marketplaces and products internationally.
 Moreover, it offers thoughtful recommendations to help you take your business to the next level and use opportunities in other markets.

 Customizable Market Options